Projectile is a project interaction library for Emacs. Its goal is to

 " Projectile[ProjectName]".
 This is configurable via the custom variable

 '(:eval (format " Proj[%s]" (projectile-project-name)))

 - Traversing the project directory programmatically (instead of using something like GNU find) is not very fast.
 On the other hand - it's portable.
 Unlike find-file-in-project, projectile's jump-to-file will work on any OS.

-- Some operations like find/replace depend (presently) on external utilities such as find and perl.
+- Some operations like search(grep) depend (presently) on external

 Check out the project's issue list a list of unresolved issues.
 By the way - feel free to fix any of them and sent me a pull request. :-)

 Here's a list of all the people who have contributed to the development of Projectile.